-When working with a pregnant woman through an investigation and assessment or a support service case, consider what practical support you can offer to help her achieve her goals.
-Here are some ideas to start:
+When working with a pregnant woman through an investigation and assessment or a support service case, it is important that practitioners actively work to offer help and support to a pregnant woman to achieve her goals.

 - Negotiate longer times for prenatal appointments.